 Jacob’s Mourning of Joseph

 When Jacob was deceived by his sons into believing that his beloved Joseph had been devoured by wild beasts, he lamented — “I will go down to Sheol to my son mourning” (Gen. 37:35).

 He certainly was not anticipating joining Joseph in some common grave, for Joseph had no grave (from the grieving Jacob’s viewpoint).
 He expected to be reunited with his son in Sheol, hence, recognition is implied.

 Similarly, centuries later, when David lost his infant son, he cried: “Can I bring him back again?
 I shall go to him, but he will not return to me” (2 Sam.
 12:23).
 R. Payne Smith comments: “the words indicate a belief in the continued existence of the child, and even that David would recognize and know him in the future world” (1962, 4.290).

 Isaiah’s Parable of the King of Babylon

 The prophet Isaiah gave a parable concerning the king of Babylon.
 The ruler is pictured as descending into Sheol where he is tauntingly greeted by former associates of the earth in the following fashion: “How you are fallen from heaven, O day-star, son of the morning!
 How you are cut down to the ground, you that laid low the nations” (Isa.
 14:12).

 “This passage demonstrates the fact of the conscious state of the souls of the dead in Hades, their power to exchange thoughts, and their vivid recollection of their past circumstances” (Vine, 1971, 55).

 Jesus Prophecy of the Heavenly Gathering

 In prophesying the Gentile response to the gospel, Jesus declared: “many shall come from the east and the west, and shall sit down with Abraham, and Isaac, and Jacob, in the kingdom of heaven” (Mt.
 8:11).

-Here is an intriguing question: will the recipients of this great promise realize its fulfillment, i.e., will they actually have association with those patriarchs in heaven?
+Here is an intriguing question.
+Will the recipients of this great promise realize its fulfillment?
+In other words, will they actually have an association with those patriarchs in heaven?
 And will they know those Old Testament worthies as Abraham, Isaac, and Jacob?